careercup/CtCI-6th-Edition-Python/README.md

  also be easy to understand and good examples of pythonic ways of doing things.
  - *speed demonstration*.
 These alternative solutions may be accepted if the fastest way to do something is not very readable or intuitive and thus it doesn't fit into the first two categories.

+Ideally solutions would work with Python 3.6 or greater, be well formatted, and include tests.
+But if not we'll still be happy to work with you.
+Our codebase is formatted with the [`black`](https://black.readthedocs.io/en/stable/) code formatter.